 - Excise duty is internal or national.
 On the other hand, custom duty is external or foreign.

-- Excise duty is usually calculated by calculating the volume, numerical value and quantity of goods.
+- Excise duty is calculated by calculating the volume, numerical value and quantity of goods.
 On the other hand, customs duty is calculated according to the assessable value of the products and goods.

 - Excise duty is a type of tax that is paid by the manufacturers.
 On the other hand, custom duty is a type of tax that is paid by the company, firm, organization or the people who buy goods and products from the importers.

 - Some provisions are common in both types of taxes, customs duty and excise duty.
-Refund, settlement, confiscation, procedures in the administrative process, valuation are of the same value in both types of taxes.
+Refund, settlement, confiscation, procedures in the administrative process, and valuation are of the same value in both types of taxes.